Thailand returns 2 wounded soldiers to Cambodia but continues to hold 18 of their comrades

 A statement issued Friday by Thailand’s 2nd Army Region identified the two repatriated Cambodian soldiers as a sergeant with a broken arm and a gash on his hip, and a second lieutenant who appeared to be suffering from battle fatigue and needed care from his family.
 It said both men had taken an oath not to engage in further hostilities against Thailand.

-Neither man has been made available for interviews by neutral third parties.
+Neither man nor the others in Thai custody have been made available for interviews by neutral third parties.

+The Cambodian Human Rights Committee, which is a government agency, released a letter addressed to the U.N.
+High Commissioner for Human Rights claiming that the two soldiers had been tortured and denied medical care.

+The letter, which offered no evidence to back up its claims, demanded among other measures an “impartial investigation by the United Nations or relevant international bodies” into its allegations.

 There were other peaceful activities on Friday on both sides of the border as both countries staged tours of the former battle areas for foreign diplomats and other observers, highlighting damage allegedly caused by the other side.
 The two countries continue to accuse each other of having violated the laws of war with attacks on civilians and the illegal use of weapons.